Community Food Systems Mentorship Program

 What to Expect

-The Mentorship Program includes 8 hours of one on one connection between you and a mentor over a 4-month period.
+The Mentorship Program includes eight hours of one on one connection between you and a mentor over four months.
 It’s designed to give you the flexibility to structure the program in a way that best supports your needs, goals, and work environment.

 • Mentor-mentee matching is designed to be a co-selection process: in their application, prospective mentees identify who they would like to work with and why; in the application review, mentors identify who they believe they could best provide support to.